 Kathleen’s particular practice interests are:

-Kathleen combines her work as an Associate at COGNITION with her role as a Visiting Research Fellow at the University of Adelaide, and part-time work as a Research Assistant within the Health Policy Centre at SAHMRI.
+Kathleen combines her work as an Associate at COGNITION with her role as a Visiting Research Fellow at the University of Adelaide.
 Prior to qualifying as a Psychologist, Kathleen had a 10-year career in Brand Management (Marketing), working for multi-national companies in Australia and the United Kingdom and her varied employment background lends itself well to assisting COGNITION clients with a range of concerns.

-Linde has recently moved to Australia from her homeland of South Africa, where she had practised as a fully registered Psychologist from 2007.
-Since moving here, the Psychology Board has asked her to complete a Transition Program under supervision, to assist her become accustomed to practising as a Psychologist in Australia.
-While she completes her Transition Program, she holds Provisional Registration.
+Linde moved to Australia in 2020 from her homeland of South Africa, where she had practised as a fully registered Psychologist from 2007.

 Linde is well-qualified.
 She started her professional life as a Dietician, initially graduating with a Bachelor of Science in Dietetics, before choosing to retrain in clinical psychology.
 Amongst other qualifications, she now holds a Master of Arts (Clinical Psychology) and a Diploma in Life Coaching.